awegroup/LuchsingerPowerModel/README.md

 1. **Reel-out phase**: Kite flies crosswind generating high tether force, pulling out the tether and driving the generator
 2. **Reel-in phase**: Kite is depowered, tether is reeled back in consuming energy from storage

-### Wind Shear

-The reeling length is divided into 20 equal segments.
-For each segment the average altitude is computed and the local wind speed is interpolated from the normalized wind shear profile, then scaled by the reference wind speed.
-All forces and energies are integrated over these segments.

-Nominal operating wind speeds (force limit, power limit) are recomputed for each wind profile before calculating the power curve.

 ### Operating Regions

 | Region | Description |